-Regarding community facility space, CB4 strongly recommends that in conjunction with the Department of City Planning and the Department of Buildings, a funding study be made to ascertain the costs of creating a publically accessible Community Facilities data base that would index information contained in the CoO of every building located within MCD4.
+Regarding community facility space, CB4 strongly recommends that in conjunction with the City Council, Manhattan Borough President, Gale Brewer, the Department of City Planning and the

+Department of Buildings, and a funding study be made to ascertain the costs of creating a publically accessible Community Facilities data base that would index information contained in the Certificate of Occupancy of every building located within MCD4.
 This database could contain information such as:

-• if Community Facility space is available in a particular building;

-- if that space is being utilized; and if so, by whom and for what purpose; - length of current lease in place for said space and contact information for owner/landlord or managing agent; and - the physical dimensions and layout of said space, including all exits and entrances and HVAC information, if installed.
+- if Community Facility space is available in a particular building; - if that space is being utilized; and if so, by whom and for what purpose; - length of current lease in place for said space and contact information for owner/landlord or managing agent; and - the physical dimensions and layout of said space, including all exits and entrances and HVAC information, if installed.